solaranamnesis/john-lawrence-smith/researches-solid-carbon-meteorites/full-text-english.md

-The study of this subject I have pushed further, and have oxidized the graphites from the Sevier County and the De Kalb County meteorites, and have also re-examined that of the Cranbourne iron—having been very liberally furnished with a specimen by my friend, Prof. Maskelyne, of the British Museum.
+The study of this subject I have pushed further, and have oxidized the graphites from the Sevier County and the De Kalb County meteorites, and have also re-examined that of the Cranbourne iron---having been very liberally furnished with a specimen by my friend, Prof. Maskelyne, of the British Museum.
 The carbonaceous matter from the Orgueil meteorite has also been subjected by me to the same reaction.